 While an undergraduate BA might get you started, many companies want someone with an MBA, especially in certain industries.

-These are five jobs where an MBA can make you more attractive to employers and help give you an edge in the MBA jobs market.
+Here are five jobs where an MBA can make you more attractive to employers:

 1. IT Manager